Zoran Jolevski: Early life and education

 Jolevski was born in Skopje, Yugoslavia.
 He attended Orce Nikolov High School in Skopje, Macedonia, along with his best friends - opera singer Boris Trajanov and movie director Milcho Manchevski.
 While in high school, he was the captain of the swimming team and junior champion in Macedonia.
 After graduating in 1978, he studied at the Faculty of Economics at Ss.
-Cyril and Methodius University of Skopje, Macedonian.
+Cyril and Methodius University of Skopje.
 He graduated summa cum laude with a bachelor's degree in economics.
 While in high school and university, he taught and tutored mathematics.
 In 1990, Zoran Jolevski received a Master of Science in Law from the Faculty of Law Justinian I at Ss.
 Cyril and Methodius University of Skopje, Macedonia and defended the thesis "Business Strategies of Multinational Companies."
 Upon completing his graduate degree, he continued his studies at the International Institute of Social Studies, which is part of Erasmus University Rotterdam in The Hague, the Netherlands.
 At the Institute of Social Studies, he earned a postgraduate degree.
 In 1994, he attended the Trade Policy Course of the General Agreement on Tariffs and Trade (GATT).
 He holds a Ph.D. in International Economy from the Faculty of Economy at the Ss.
-Cyril and Methodius University of Skopje, Macedonia on the thesis "Foreign Trade Regime of the Macedonia and the WTO Agreements".
+Cyril and Methodius University of Skopje, Macedonia on the thesis "Foreign Trade Regime of Macedonia and the WTO Agreements".
 He speaks English, French, Serbo-Croatian, Bulgarian and his native language Macedonian.